-MIT employees and their dependents who participate in an MIT medical plan are eligible for Coverage of Gender Confirmation Surgery (GCS), also known as Gender Reassignment Surgery (GRS), for the treatment of gender identity disorder.
+MIT employees and their dependents who participate in an MIT health plan are eligible for Coverage of Gender Confirmation Surgery (GCS), also known as Gender Reassignment Surgery (GRS), for the treatment of gender dysphoria.

-Gender Confirmation Surgery (GCS), also known as Gender Reassignment Surgery (GRS), is for the treatment of gender identity disorder.
+Gender Confirmation Surgery (GCS), also known as Gender Reassignment Surgery (GRS), is for the treatment of gender dysphoria.
 The prevailing position of the medical establishment is that GCS is a medically necessary procedure.
-The American Medical Association, the American Psychiatric Association and their Canadian counterparts support GCS as a medically necessary part of treatment for Gender Identity Disorder (GID) and advocate the necessity of surgery and its coverage.
+The American Medical Association, the American Psychiatric Association, and their Canadian counterparts support GCS as a medically necessary part of treatment for gender dysphoria and advocate the necessity of surgery and its coverage.

-The candidate must be at least 18 years old, have been diagnosed with Gender Identity Disorder (GID), meet specified criteria and provide supporting medical documentation.
+The candidate must be at least 18 years old, have been diagnosed with gender dysphoria, meet specified criteria, and provide supporting medical documentation.

 The possible extension of these benefits to students and their dependents covered by an MIT medical plan is under consideration.